sucofunk/SUCOFUNKey/doc/manual.md

-    FUNK        The function key, to be used in combination with other keys to reveal more options MENU        This button will open a menu on the bottom of the screen SET         This is the key to confirm or enter something SWITCH      Can be used to switch the white keys to act as a piano roll or just as buttons In some cases it is used to show dialogs to select something PLAY        You guessed it..
+    FUNK        The function key, to be used in combination with other keys to reveal more options MENU        This button will open a menu on the bottom of the screen SET         This is the key to confirm or enter something SWITCH      Can be used to switch the white keys to act as a piano keyboard or just as buttons In some cases it is used to show dialogs to select something PLAY        You guessed it..
     STOP        I guess you guessed this one as well